luojilab/Magic/README.md

 ## Overview

-ETypesetting based on [Sigil](https://github.com/Sigil-Ebook/Sigil) is an Epub ebook Editor that can manipulate epub2 and epub3
+Magic based on [Sigil](https://github.com/Sigil-Ebook/Sigil) is an Epub ebook Editor that can manipulate epub2 and epub3

 ## Features